 Posted March 31, 2009

 Dr. Daniel Ansari's research on dyscalculia was recently featured in a Globe and Mail article.

 Posted March 25, 2009

 The John Dewan Prize recognizes outstanding Ontario Mental Health Foundation (OMHF)-supported scientists whose unique laboratory or clinical research significantly contributes to knowledge bearing on mental health.

 Dr. David Dozois was granted the award for his programmatic research on cognitive vulnerability to depression, the measurement of depression and anxiety, the treatment of these disorders and their prevention.

 Ben Bowles, who is a PhD student in the Neuroscience Program working under the supervision of Dr Stefan Köhler, just received the Brain Star Prize from the CIHR Institute of Neurosciences, Mental Health and Addiction.

-This highly competitive prize recognizes the excellence of research done in Canada by graduate students (M.A., M.Sc. and Ph.D), post-doctoral fellows, and residents.
-Ben received this award for the article 'Impaired familiarity with preserved recollection after anterior temporal-lobe resection that spares the hippocampus', which was based on his MSc thesis and appeared in the prestiguous Proceedings of the National Academy of Sciences USA (PNAS) in 2007, with Ben being first author.
+This highly competitive prize recognizes the excellence of research done in Canada by graduate students (M.A., M.Sc. and Ph.D), postdoctoral fellows, and residents.
+Ben received this award for the article 'Impaired familiarity with preserved recollection after anterior temporal-lobe resection that spares the hippocampus', which was based on his MSc thesis and appeared in the prestigious Proceedings of the National Academy of Sciences USA (PNAS) in 2007, with Ben being first author.

 Information about the research was published in the October 25, 2007 edition of Western News.